YahyaSoker/CPE312-Introduction-to-Machine-Learning/README.md

 - **Source Code**: Contains examples and algorithms developed within the scope of the course.
 - **Data Files**: Includes real datasets used for applications.
-- **Documentation**: Contains documentation regarding the usage of algorithms and applications.

 ## Installation
 To clone the project to your local machine, you can use the following command: